 In 2010, Varvara was awarded the title of Honored Artist of Russia.

-The singer is also the artistic director and general director of her own production center called Art Center Varvara.
+The singer is also the artistic director and general director of her own production center called “Art Center “Varvara””.

 Personal life

-In 2001 she recorded her first disc "Varvara", the compositions of which were successful.
-In 2002 she works with the famous Swedish studio Cosmo.
-It was then that the hit "It's Behind" was born.
-Glory and victories at various competitions and festivals came to the singer.
-In the early 2000s, she became a laureate of the Song of the Year competition three times.
-In 2010 she was awarded the title "Honored Artist of Russia", and a year later - the award "for the creative embodiment of the ideas of friendship between the peoples of Belarus and Russia"
+In 2001, she recorded her first disc, “Varvara,” the compositions of which were successful.
+In 2002, she worked with the famous Swedish studio Cosmo.
+That’s when the hit “It’s Behind” was born.
+The singer gained fame and victories at various competitions and festivals.
+In the early 2000s, she won the Song of the Year competition three times.
+In 2010, she was awarded the title “Honored Artist of Russia”, and a year later - an award “for the creative embodiment of the ideas of friendship between the peoples of Belarus and Russia”

-Favorite man of the singer Barbara
+Favorite man of the singer Varvara

-Children of the singer Barbara
+Children of singer Varvara

-All children get along well with each other.
+All the children get along well with each other.
 Now the sons of Mikhail and Varvara are already adults, one has chosen the profession of a political scientist, two have decided to become economists.

-In January 2013, the 22-year-old son of Varvara Yaroslav created his own family.
-His chosen one was a girl named Sophia, with whom Yaroslav had known since his school years.
-At the same time, a romance arose among young people, which ended in a wedding.
-The newlyweds celebrated the festive celebration in a restaurant where their relatives and friends, grandmothers, brothers Sergei and Vasily, sister Varvara, family friend Yuri Grymov, who came with his wife and daughter, and numerous relatives gathered.
+In January 2013, Varvara’s 22-year-old son Yaroslav started his own family.
+His chosen one was a girl named Sophia, whom Yaroslav had known since his school years.
+It was then that the young people began a romance that ended in a wedding.
+The newlyweds celebrated the festive occasion in a restaurant, where their relatives and friends, grandmothers, brothers Sergei and Vasily, sister Varvara, family friend Yuri Grymov, who arrived with his wife and daughter, and numerous relatives gathered.

 Varvara, the youngest daughter of Elena and Mikhail, is trying on the role of a singer.